seanmorton/cs537/README.md

 Each project was split into two parts: Part A and Part B. Part A usually involved creating programs that were similar to standard UNIX programs, while Part B always involved extending the functionality of [xv6](http://pdos.csail.mit.edu/6.828/2014/xv6.html), a simple UNIX-like operating system designed for educational purposes.

 ## p1
-* Part A: C program that demonstrates the birthday paradox.
+* Part A: Simple program that demonstrates the birthday paradox.
 This was a warm up project intended to refresh students' C programming skills.
 * Part B: Added a new system call to xv6 that incremented a counter.
 This project served as an introduction to the xv6 environment.

 ## p2